Rays vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Randy Arozarena and the Tampa Bay Rays take on the Kansas City Royals and starter Jose Cuas on Thursday at 6:40 PM ET at Tropicana Field.
+The Tampa Bay Rays and Kansas City Royals will meet on Friday at Tropicana Field, at 6:40 PM ET, with Randy Arozarena and Salvador Perez among those expected to deliver at the plate.

-The Rays are listed as -400 moneyline favorites in this matchup against the Royals (+300).
-A 7.5-run over/under has been set for the matchup.
+The Rays are favored in this one, at -275, while the underdog Royals have +220 odds to win.
+The over/under is 8 runs for this matchup.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.